vert-x/mod-mysql-postgresql/README.md

     {
       "status" : "error",
-      "message" : "message":"column \"ager\" does not exist" }
+      "message" : "column \"ager\" does not exist"
+    }

 ### insert